mojtabavahidinasab/Pygame-Projects/README.md

 # Pygame-Projects
 All of my projects in Pygame, upto date.

+# 2048-x-Tetris
+A cross between 2048 and Tetris, made more as a proof-of-concept game idea than as a finished game.
+Will probably not complete the game.

 # Calculator
 A simple calculator, that performs addition, subtraction, multiplication and division.